DryIcedTea/Buttplug-Valley/README.md

 ## Feedback
 If you have any feedback, feel free to open an issue, [tweet](https://twitter.com/DryIcedMatcha) at me or message me on discord.
 You'll find me in the [buttplug.io discord](https://discord.buttplug.io/)!
-I honestly don't know what I'm doing, so feedback is **very** much appreciated.
+I don't know what I'm doing, so feedback is **very** much appreciated.

 ## Special thanks
 * qdot for adding multiple device support and helping me with some of the code!
+* Bo-Shamo for adding foraging support!